 Dr Lawrence May

 I am a game studies, digital learning and digital cultures researcher and teacher.
-My research typically seeks to understand the relationships between players, stories and spaces within videogames and new media, and my teaching expertise encompasses digital games, media and communications theory and practice, and learning design.
+My research typically seeks to understand the relationships between users, stories and spaces within videogames and new media.
+I am also interested in digital pedagogies, twenty-first century learning spaces and learning design.
+My teaching experience encompasses digital games, interactive narrative, media and communications theory and practice, and creative software development.

 Research | Current